8-bit-processor/Modernized-version-of-T-Bot/README.md

-T-bot is a modern remake of a python AI project "thinkebot" made in 2021 The original thinkerbot could analyze sentences using hardcoded parts of speech and grammar rules acquiring and storing word and phrase objects into objects and CSV files and develop a semantical meaning using hardcoded scripting and logically assemble them into new sentence objects
+T-bot is a modern remake of a python AI project "thinkebot" made in 2021 The original thinkerbot could analyze sentences using hardcoded parts of speech and grammar rules acquiring and storing word and phrases using object oriented programming and CSV files developed a semantical meaning using hardcoded scripting and logically assembled them into new sentence objects

 ## Overview